Book II: The Scrolls of Lemuria

 My favorite part of The Scrolls of Lemuria involves the ‘Lamentations of Lyra.’
 I don’t quite remember if Lyra was a real person or if the ancients among the Mu Men made her up out of whole cloth like the shams of so many of your human religious ‘prophets’, but regardless let me tell you who Lyra supposedly was in the Mylar culture and why her lamentations made me so happy.

-To be clear, it wasn’t any of this that thrilled me.
-Oh, I was intrigued by Lyra’s work, but her success didn’t lead her to lamentations.
-Instead I played a part in bringing her to sadness.
+Also, and let me be clear, it wasn’t any of Lyra’s accomplishments that thrilled me.
+Oh, I was intrigued by her work, but her success didn’t lead her to lamentations.
+Instead I played a part in bringing her to sadness – and that’s a far more interesting story!

-You see, in spite of all my prior failures, eventually I scored a big (literally BIG!) win – when I successfully created a group of giants out of stone.
+My first move wasn’t a flood; it was a hammer.
+In spite of my prior failures, eventually I scored a big (literally BIG!) win – when I successfully created a group of giants out of stone.
 I showed them to the first man Adam and he ran off screaming.
 (Don’t worry I didn’t let the giants hurt old Adam – I still needed the man to create Mankind).

 This was the first time I had create a living species entirely on my own!